-- CONTROLLING: demands all your time and attention, demands to know where you are at all times, isolates you from others - DISHONEST: lies about who they're or DOrd NOT SUBMERS denies their actions are abusive, lies about their age or identify the result of th - DISRESPECTFUL: The you names, belittles you, accuses you of third you didn't do - PRESSURING cesures you to send sexual images or videos of yourself, as you forcefully to do sexual acts you aren't ready to do, asks you to do sexual acts for others as a factor to pay a debt
+- CONTROLLING: demands all your time and attention, demands to know where you are at all times, isolates you from others - DISHONEST: lies about who they're or DOrd NOT SUBMERS their actions are abusive, lies about their age or identify the submitted of the su - DISRESPECTFUL TETTOU names, belittles you, accuses you of this you didn't do - PRESSURING: Survey you to send sexual images or videos of yourself, as you forcefully to do sexual acts your aren't ready to do, asks you to do sexual acts for others as a failing to pay a debt

 Spotting these rectages early on in your relationship, or your friend's relationship, could had to preventing a port train serious crime - Human Trafficking.
 Human Trafficking is the recruitment of people by means of for the for the purples of exploitation.
-The signs of human eaflicking can be subtle and content to the purples of exploitation.
-The signs of human eaflicking can be subtle and content to the purples of exploitation.
+The signs of human eaflicking can be subtle and content with the signs of human eaflicking can be subtle and content with the signs of human trafficking is the recruitment of the purples of exploitation.